sek034/Predicting-Minutes-Taken-for-Different-Recipes/README.md

 To perform the permutation test, we calculated the inital RMSE for each group using the actual data.
 We then shuffled the `minutes` values between two groups, and the RMSEs are recalculated for these permuted groups.

 **Permutation Testing Result**:
-Our permutation test resulted in a p-value of **0.0**, which is *less* than our significance level, 0.05.
-Therefore, we have a strong evidence to ***reject*** the null hypothesis.
-This ***suggests*** that the model's performance is not the same across the two groups: recipes that take longer than an hour and those that take 60 minutes or less.
+Our permutation test resulted in a p-value of **0.071**, which is *greater* than our significance level, 0.05.
+Therefore, we have a strong evidence to ***fail to reject*** the null hypothesis.
+This ***suggests*** that the model's performance is the same across the two groups: recipes that take longer than an hour and those that take 50 minutes or less.

-However, we can not be completely certain when drawing conclusions, therefore these findings merely indicate that our model is **()**; they do not represent a firm conclusion for entire unseen data.
+However, we can not be completely certain when drawing conclusions, therefore these findings merely indicate that our model is **reasonably fair based on the specific criteria and groups tested**; they do not represent a firm conclusion for entire unseen data.